gsileno/pneu/README.md

 * exporter to tikz (LaTeX!)
 * exporter to dot (graphviz, etc.)

-Yasper is a visual editor for basic petri nets. http://yasper.org PNML is the Petri Net Markup Language, a XML-based format
+Yasper is a visual editor for basic petri nets. http://yasper.org.
+PNML is the Petri Net Markup Language, a XML-based format.

 ## Usage examples